4.96 from 22 votes

 Why you’ll love this recipe

 If you need meal inspiration, this moist lemon drizzle cake pairs well with pasta and gnocchi dishes.
-For example, it’s great with this Meatball Marinara with Spiralized Courgette and Wholewheat spaghetti recipe, Creamy Cajun Chicken Pasta or this Crispy Roasted Gnocchi with Chorizo and Vegetables
+For example, it’s great with this Meatball Marinara with Spiralized Courgette and Wholewheat spaghetti recipe, Creamy Cajun Chicken Pasta or this Crispy Roasted Gnocchi with Chorizo and Vegetables.

 Ingredients for lemon cake laid out on a pale blue background and labelled.

-This citrus fruit helps keep the cake from feeling too heavy.
+• Lemon juice and lemon zest: This citrus fruit helps keep the cake from feeling too heavy.
 Lemon juice and zest help bring brightness to this lemon drizzle cake recipe!
 You can also use oranges if you prefer a sweeter flavour.

-Using self-rising flour means your cake will be thick and fluffy.
+• Self-rising flour: Using self-rising flour means your cake will be thick and fluffy.
 You can use standard flour instead, but you’ll need to add baking powder to help the cake rise.

 Side shot of baked cake topped with lemon ring and with lemon and lemon wedges and a bottle of milk in the background.